Himani13Bhardwaj/react-task/README.md

 # HeyJobs React Assesment Task

 Thank you for taking the time to complete this test task!
-The purpose of the task is to get an idea of your development style: the way you structure code, testing strategy etc.
+The purpose of the task is to get an idea of your development style: the way you structure code, testing strategy, etc.

 ## Requirements